Nate the Great: Characters

 Nate is a detective, a child version of Sam Spade who wears a 'Sherlock Holmes-style deerstalker hat' (the idea of illustrator Marc Simont) and loves pancakes.
 He solves crimes with his dog, Sludge, introduced in the second case, Nate the Great goes Undercover (1974).

 The character Nate was "inspired" by Nathan Weinman, father of Marjorie Sharmat, who had previously "featured" her mother and sister in a novel.
 She "named the other characters in the [first] book after" other relatives: Annie, Rosamond, and Harry after mother Anne, sister Rosalind, and uncle Harry.

-There are several recurring characters beside Nate and his dog Sludge.
+There are several recurring characters besides Nate and his dog Sludge.